Skip to content

 Julian Roth6 min read

-ecnoglutideGLP-1 receptorcAMP signalling (favoured)clinical effect−13.2% weight (Ph 3)β-arrestin (minimal)ECNOGLUTIDE (XW003) · cAMP-BIASED GLP-1 AGONIST · PHASE 3, CHINA
+ecnoglutideGLP-1 receptorcAMP signaling (favored)clinical effect−13.2% weight (Ph 3)β-arrestin (minimal)ECNOGLUTIDE (XW003) · cAMP-BIASED GLP-1 AGONIST · NMPA-APPROVED, CHINA

 What “biased agonism” actually means here

 When a GLP-1 receptor is activated, it can drive more than one downstream signal.
-Two matter: the cAMP pathway, which is tied to the metabolic effects you want (insulin secretion, appetite suppression), and β-arrestin recruitment, which promotes receptor internalisation and can blunt sustained signalling.
+Two matter: the cAMP pathway, which is tied to the metabolic effects you want (insulin secretion, appetite suppression), and β-arrestin recruitment, which promotes receptor internalisation and can blunt sustained signaling.
 Ecnoglutide was selected to preferentially trigger cAMP while largely sparing β-arrestin.
 In the discovery work, it induced cAMP with an EC50 of about 0.018 nM but showed essentially no receptor internalisation (EC50 > 10 μM) — the signature of a cAMP-biased ligand — and in rodent models produced more pronounced weight loss than semaglutide.[1]
 A phase 1 study in healthy volunteers established a half-life at steady state of roughly 124–138 hours, which is what supports once-weekly subcutaneous dosing.[1]

 Whether that in-vitro bias translates into a meaningful clinical advantage over conventional GLP-1 agonists is still an open question — the human trials so far establish efficacy, not superiority driven by the bias itself.
 For context on the plain GLP-1 benchmark, see our semaglutide weight-loss trials review, and for the receptor-stacking alternatives, our tirzepatide versus semaglutide comparison.
-Ecnoglutide is a bet on signalling quality at one receptor rather than on adding more receptors.
+Ecnoglutide is a bet on signaling quality at one receptor rather than on adding more receptors.

 The phase 3 obesity trial

-The headline weight data come from a randomized, double-blind, placebo-controlled phase 3 trial at 36 centres across China.
+The headline weight data come from a randomized, double-blind, placebo-controlled phase 3 trial at 36 centers across China.
 It enrolled 664 adults with overweight or obesity (without type 1 or type 2 diabetes), randomized to once-weekly ecnoglutide at 1.2, 1.8, or 2.4 mg or matching placebo.[2]At week 40, the least-squares mean change in body weight was −9.1%, −10.9%, and −13.2% across the three ascending doses, versus +0.1% on placebo (all p < 0.0001).[2]
 The proportion losing at least 5% of body weight was 77%, 84%, and 87% versus 16% on placebo.[2]

 Those magnitudes sit in the same range as approved once-weekly GLP-1 therapy, though cross-trial comparison is only suggestive — different populations, different durations.
 As with every incretin drug, the reduction includes lean as well as fat mass, and this was a 40-week efficacy study, not a long-term cardiovascular-outcomes trial.
 Treatment-emergent adverse events were common (about 93% on ecnoglutide versus 84% on placebo), dominated by mild-to-moderate gastrointestinal effects.[2]